2019 Thanet District Council election

-Elections to Thanet District Council took place on Thursday 2 May 2019, alongside other local elections across the country and parish council elections across Thanet.
-The result saw the Conservative party return to being the largest party on the council, after UKIP formed a majority then split into groups.
-The Labour party also became the second largest party on the council.
+Elections to Thanet District Council took place on Thursday 2 May 2019, alongside other local elections across the country and parish council elections across Thanet, UK.
+The result saw the Conservative Party return to being the largest party on the council, after UKIP formed a majority then split into groups.
+The Labour Party also became the second largest party on the council.
 Labour gained the most seats in Thanet over any council area in the country.

-Initially after the 2019 election, the Conservative party led the council with a minority - however, after a vote of no confidence in October 2019, Labour now operate a confidence-and-supply arrangement with the Greens and Thanet Independents.
+Initially after the 2019 election, the Conservative Party led the council with a minority - however, after a vote of no confidence in October 2019, Labour now operate a confidence-and-supply arrangement with the Greens and Thanet Independents.